ScooterDelta/react-vite-federation-playground/README.md

 - **NOTE**: Had to update the build target for vite to `esnext`
   - This may cause browser incompatability - check min browser requirements with Matt.
 - **NOTE**: The vite server does not serve assets while running in `dev` mode, therefore client apps need to be run with `preview`
-  - This is on the [vite-plugin-federation](https://github.com/originjs/vite-plugin-federation#testing-in-dev-mode) docs under "Testing in Dev Mode".
+  - This is on the [vite-plugin-federation](https://github.com/originjs/vite-plugin-federation#testing-in-dev-mode) docs under "Testing in Dev

 ### First Time Setup